 Ham Lake real estate is some of the most expensive in Minnesota, although Ham Lake house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ham Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ham Lake is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Ham Lake who work in office and administrative support (14.97%), management occupations (13.07%), and sales jobs (10.20%).
+Unlike some cities, Ham Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ham Lake are a mix of both white- and blue-collar jobs.
+Overall, Ham Lake is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Ham Lake who work in management occupations (11.70%), office and administrative support (10.15%), and sales jobs (9.54%).

 Also of interest is that Ham Lake has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Ham Lake citizens is substantially higher than the typical US community, as 31.68% of adults in Ham Lake have at least a bachelor's degree.
+The overall education level of Ham Lake citizens is substantially higher than the typical US community, as 32.36% of adults in Ham Lake have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Ham Lake is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include African languages and Miao/Hmong.